Ports of Call

 The best shopping is on Quai de la Republique, Rue du General De Gaulle, and Rue Oscar II, all within easy walking distance of the harbour.
-Goods are duty-free but this benefit is negated by the high prices.
+Goods are duty-free but this perk is somewhat negated by the high prices.
 Most items are imported from France and there are few indigenous crafts or iconic island purchases.

 An original photo of St Barths from Hirschfield Fine Arts